otrv4/otrv4/otrv4.md

 The shared session state (Φ) verifies shared state from the higher-level protocol as well as from OTR itself.
-Therefore, an implementer (who has complete knowledge of the application network stack) should define a known shared session state from the higher-level protocol as `phi`, as well as include the values imposed by this specification.
+Therefore, an implementer (who has complete knowledge of the application network stack) should define a known shared session state from the higher-level protocol as `phi'`, as well as include the values imposed by this specification.
 Notice that the inclusion of the query message or the whitespace tag depends on the mode the protocol is initialized.
 In the case of OTRv4-standalone and OTRv4-interactive-only modes, these values are not included.

 Note that varible length fields are encoded as DATA.
+If `phi'` is a string, it will be encoded in UTF-8.

 ```
   session identifier mandated by the OTRv4 spec = sender and receiver's instance